apingtech/react-grpc-query/README.md

 }
 ```

-### But, what actually streamFunction is?
+### what streamFunction actually is?

 streamFunction is just a pure function like this:
-we have specified a cancel property in our `call` which let's the `react-grpc-query` to stop the streaming after unmounting the component.
+the cancel property lets the `react-grpc-query` to stop the streaming after unmounting the component or if the key is changed.

 > the examples are in typescript